What Else You Should Know About Overdraft Coverage

 If you’ve ever dealt with a returned check or had a debit card unexpectedly declined, you know it doesn’t take much more than a few math errors to end up in an awkward situation.
 Despite your best efforts to keep an accurate account balance, accidents can and will happen.
 Maybe your paycheck hasn’t hit your account yet, or your spouse got a tank of gas on the way to work and forgot to tell you.

-There is a charge of $25 for each overdraft covered under either standard or extended overdraft privilege.
+There is a $25 charge for each overdraft covered under Classic, Premium, or Extended overdraft protection.

-It’s important to note that Overdraft Privilege is not a loan, and you shouldn’t think of it as a line of credit.
+It’s important to note that Overdraft Protection is not a loan, and you shouldn’t think of it as a line of credit.
 It’s protection against unexpectedly not having enough money in your account.
-You should not treat it like a credit limit on your debit card or rely on it to buy necessities.
-There is a per transaction fee and you are expected to pay back the amount of your overdraft plus the fee within a short period of time.
+It should not be treated like a credit limit on your debit card or relied upon to buy necessities.
+You may ask ‘why not?’
+It’s because transaction fees + the over drafted amounts add up quickly.
+The credit union expects repayment within a short period of time.

 Some exceptions to this coverage may apply.
-If your credit history is complicated, or if you haven’t been a credit union member for long, you may not receive Standard Overdraft Privilege initially or at all in some situations.
 A Member Services representative will be pleased to explain the details in order to help you make the best decisions for your personal situation.

 Related posts